 They Draw A Thick Line Between Personal and Private Life

 Life is messy.
 While it would be great if personal problems never affected anyone’s work performance, that just is not reality.
-Life happens, shifts need to change, energy levels vary, and emotions run high (especially in restaurants) Obviously, management should maintain a certain amount of professionalism, but the best managers keep up with their employees’ lives.
-Seeing compassionate leaders who will support a life outside of the restaurant can go a long way in keeping teams resilient and reducing turnover.
+Life happens, shifts need to change, energy levels vary, and emotions run high (especially in this industry) Obviously, management should maintain a certain amount of professionalism, but the best managers keep up with their employees’ lives.
+Seeing compassionate leaders who will support a life outside of work can go a long way in keeping teams resilient and reducing turnover.

 They Have a Degree

 A college degree does not necessarily equate to strong leadership abilities.
-It may be helpful when handling the business aspects of managing a restaurant, but those skills can often be learned on the job through years of experience or even through certifications.
+It may be helpful when handling the business aspects of managing a hospitality team, but those skills can often be learned on the job through years of experience or even through certifications.

 A great way to discover if a candidate has leadership potential is through skills and personality assessments and a thorough interview process.
-The restaurant recruiters with Horizon Hospitality use analytic strategies to identify the right leaders for restaurants.
+The recruiters with Horizon Hospitality use analytic strategies to identify the right leaders for hospitality companies.
 Contact us today to learn how we can help!